 You can also invite up to 100 connections at a time to like your company page.
 Every person who accepts your invitation to like a company page, an allocation from the 100 gets renewed.
 As a rule, start with the people most likely to accept and then pitch to older or most minor relevant contacts.

 Unlike Facebook, it’s not uncommon for LinkedIn connection requests to come from people you haven’t met before.
-That’s OK as long as it’s accompanied by a short note explaining the request to connect.
+That’s OK if it’s accompanied by a short note explaining the request to connect.
 That way, you aren’t bombarded with disingenuous marketers.

 I highly recommend you consider LinkedIn outreach in your digital marketing strategy.
 You could create a template message to start you off but ALWAYS edit and take the time to research your recipient before you hit send.
 This is an excellent way of being proactive with your LinkedIn marketing rather than waiting for the right job or client to come to you.